 Immediately after the abstract, about 4-7 key words should be provided, which will be used for indexing purposes.
 Key words should be separated by commas and if possible, words from title should not be repeated as key words.

-Abbreviations that are non-standard should be clearly defined in this field to be placed on the first page of the article.
+Abbreviations that are non-standard should be clearly defined and should be placed on the first page of the article.
 Such abbreviations must be defined at their first mention.
 Consistency of abbreviations should be ensured throughout the article.
-Footnotes and Endnotes should be properly numbered to ensure uniformity.

 The introduction should: